 Eventually, Channel 20 had the opportunity to join the other local stations on the VHF dial at the last available channel (13).
 The promo campaign became “Lucky 13” with a Basset Hound for a mascot.
 It must have worked because it wasn’t long before Fox came knocking.

-Soon KSTU became a Fox affiliate with shows like 21 Jump Street, Married with Children & The Simpsons, as well as being the home of the Utah Jazz, and the once small independent became a true competitive force in the Salt Lake television market.
+Soon KSTU became a Fox affiliate with shows like 21 Jump Street, Married with Children and The Simpsons, as well as being the home of the Utah Jazz, and the once small independent became a true competitive force in the Salt Lake television market.

 Fox knew a good thing when they saw it and KSTU became a Fox O&O in 1989 and is the only Salt Lake City station to remain affiliated with the same network since that network’s inception.